saxtoncan/StockDataFetcher/README.md

 A simple and easy-to-use Python code for retrieving stock data from Yahoo Finance and organizing it into a spreadsheet.
 This Data Fetcher tool was inspired by the functionality of the Multiple Stock Quote Downloader spreadsheet available at https://investexcel.net/multiple-stock-quote-downloader-for-excel/.
 While the spreadsheet works well on most Windows systems, it does not function on Mac.
 Therefore, I developed an alternative that performs the same tasks across different operating systems.
 This code includes a user-friendly GUI designed to be accessible for beginners.
 Additionally, it offers the feature of searching for stock tickers by company name, which was not available in the original spreadsheet method.

 # How-To-Setup

-1. Install Python by following this guide: [https://github.com/PackeTsar/Install-Python](https://github.com/PackeTsar/Install-Python).
+1. Install Python by following this guide: [Install Python](https://github.com/PackeTsar/Install-Python).

-2. (Optional) You can install the necessary libraries listed in the `requirements.txt` file ahead of time, or you can wait and let the errors tell you what you need to install.
+2. (Optional) You can install the necessary libraries listed in the `requirements.txt` file ahead of time, or you can wait and let the errors guide you on what you need to install.
+If you choose to use this method, place the `requirements.txt` file in the same folder as the `.py` file in the next step, and then run `pip3 install -r requirements.txt` in the terminal in the directory specified in step four.
+This command should install all the required libraries.

 3. To use the code, first download the `.py` (Python) file found in the file list of this repository.
-Move this file into a folder somewhere on your computer.
-You can rename it if you wish; keep it simple.
+Move this file into a folder on your computer.
+You can rename it if you wish, but keep it simple.

 4. Now open a terminal in that directory.
-Instructions on how to do so are listed in the "How to Open a Terminal" section.
+Instructions on how to do so are provided in the "How to Open a Terminal" section.

 5. Once the directory has been established in the terminal, use `python3 whatyounamedit.py` to run the program.

-6. If any library has not been installed, an error will occur, and it will tell you which module is not found.
-Simply download what the message says is missing.
+6. If any library has not been installed, an error will occur, indicating which module is not found.
+Simply install the missing module as instructed by the error message.

 7. Once the code runs successfully, a GUI will pop up.
-Basic instructions for how to use this, can be found in the "How-To-Use" section.
+Basic instructions for how to use it can be found in the "How-To-Use" section.

 # Library information:
 1. See requirements.txt file for full list.